smason/ip2/csi/NOTES.md

 "main" CSI code—maybe in user friendly calling part.
 Use case is to optimise hyperparameters using a smaller set (i.e. truncate at two parents) then run full algorithm with larger set (i.e. three parents).

+# Displaying Results Interactively #

+## Visual Elements ##

+1. Graph/Network of genes as nodes and edges marginal likelihood over parental sets.
+Hovering over nodes displays name, edge line weight proportional to marginals.

+2. Plots of raw data; selected node black, genes having a casual effect on selected gene in one colour and genes our node has a causal effect on in another colour.
+Line weight proportional to marginal likelihood.

+3. A table of genes: name, number child and parent genes at current cutoff

+4. Table of parental sets for a selected gene, highlighted by cutoff

+5. Slider for cutoff on marginal likelihoods of parental sets.

+6. Menubar for setting options, exporting data

+## User Stories ##

+I want to…

+1. get a general idea of the network structure while easily cutting the graph at different marginals (uses: graph and cutoff)

+2. make sure that CSI is "doing the right thing" by looking at expression profiles and comparing them to their parental sets (uses graph and plots)

+3. look at my genes of interest and explore the network near them (uses graph and something else)

+4. use Cytoscape to look at the network cut as appropriate.
+I want the graph in a .SIF file and the edges in a .EDA file.

+5.

 # Files #